Your Child and Routine Vaccines

 Make sure your child stays healthy and up to date on vaccines by following three steps:

 Talk to your child’s doctor about what vaccines your child still needs and which vaccines are required for school or childcare.
 If your child missed a dose or is missing a vaccine, you can still catch up!

 See the required and recommended vaccines in California section below to find out what vaccines are required for childcare and school.
 Children 6 months and older should get the flu vaccine every year.

 If your child does not have a regular doctor or insurance, a community clinic can help you.
 Find a clinic.

-Bivalent COVID vaccines, also called “boosters” or “Omicron boosters,” are safe and effective.
-They are free to everyone ages 6 months and older, no matter your immigration or insurance status.
+COVID vaccines are safe and effective.
+They are available to everyone ages 6 months and older, no matter your immigration or insurance status.
 Your child needs the updated COVID vaccine now available.
 It is the best protection against the types of COVID spreading now.